setrar/labs/tools/README.md

 # :toolbox: Tools

-Tutorial on how to setup a machine to use the ActiveMQ lab
+Tutorial on how to setup a `Windows` machine to use the ActiveMQ lab

 ## :warning: Prerequisites